- Identify the first English settlements in America

 The Male-Servants, and Slaves of both Sexes, are employed together in Tilling and Manuring the Ground, in Sowing and Planting Tobacco, Corn, &c.
 Some Distinction indeed is made between them in their Cloaths, and Food; but the Work of both, is no other than what the Overseers, the Freemen, and the Planters themselves do.

-According to Robert Beverley, what are the differences between servants and slaves?
-What protections did servants have that slaves did not?
+According to Robert Beverley, what are the differences between the servants and the enslaved?
+What protections did servants have that enslaved people did not?

 PURITAN NEW ENGLAND